Commodities slump sends slow ripples through world economy

 Weaker commodity prices should be positive for the world economy on average because falling inflation supports consumer spending, said ABN AMRO economist Han de Jong.

-Standard and Poor's Goldman Sachs Commodity Index has fallen 6.6 percent so far this year.
+Standard and Poor's Goldman Sachs Commodity Index .SPGSCITR has fallen 6.6 percent so far this year.

 But raw materials represent a small part of most firms' costs, so it is not surprising that some businesses, especially those in very competitive markets, are not getting carried away.